Amplifying Automobile Industry with Competitive Analysis

 5. Identify Opportunities and Threats

-Competitive analysis enables you to discover the threats and opportunities in the target market.
+In automotive industry, competitive analysis enables you to discover the threats and opportunities in the target market.
 It also offers an idea on how the competitors are dealing with them.
 It not only helps in anticipating the threats and staying away from them but also reveals the opportunities that can be capitalized.

 6. Improve Market Position